 Michigan’s Biggest banks are charging more for fees

-Consumers should start preparing for higher bank and ATM fees.
+Michigan Consumers should start preparing for higher fees as banks are increasing the charges.
 Two recent reforms that were supposed to help consumers have prompted the higher fees.
 The first is that banks are no longer allowed to charge overdraft fees on debit card purchases without permission.
 The second is a drastic reduction in interchange fees on debit cards.
 These are the fees that banks charge to merchants to use their debit cards.

 Last year banks collected roughly $3 billion from charging their customers for using another institution’s ATM.
 The banking industry says the higher fees on their machines are necessary because of the expense of maintaining and operating their ATM networks is rising.
-Banks spend on average $12,000 to $15,000 a year to maintain each ATM, however, small banks and credit unions haven’t started to raise their ATM fees.
+Banks spend, on average, $12,000 to $15,000 a year to keep each ATM.
+However, small banks and credit unions haven’t started to raise their ATM fees.

 States that are experimenting with higher fees

-Some banks are part of the Allpoint ATM Network, which is a large network of ATMs which don’t charge membership fees.
+Some banks are part of the Allpoint ATM Network, which is a large network of ATMs that don’t charge membership fees.